Why attend the 2026 summit?

 Virginie Darbo, Group Head of Strategy and M&A, Holcim

-Moderator: Peter Vanham, Editor in Chief at the Cercle, business writer and media strategist.
+Moderator: Peter Vanham, Editor-in-Chief at The Cercle, business writer, and media strategist

 12:30

-Andreas Berger, Group Chief Executive Officer, Swiss Re
+Andreas Berger, Group CEO, Swiss Re

 Hajar Alafifi, CEO of OCP Africa